 Singaporeans, as a general rule, are a bunch of foodies.
 Eating spicy food, in particular, is practically a national pastime, and we sure do love our beef rendang, chilli crab and mala hotpot.

-If you are planning to live in Singapore and happen to be someone who enjoys spicy food, know that you are in good company.
+If you are planning to live in this crowded city and happen to be someone who enjoys spicy food, know that you are in good company.
 The locals are always on the lookout for the next best place to enjoy the newest, spiciest dish.
 For many, the ability to stomach the red-hot stuff is worn like a badge of honour.

 Should you be game, here are 10 places to attempt some of the spiciest chicken wings in Singapore!
 These are guaranteed to set your tongue and belly (and who knows what else) on fire—don’t say we didn’t warn you.

 Handlebar @ Gillman Barracks

 Handlebar has an awesome biker-themed concept and a raw and relaxed ambience.
 It serves up hearty and delicious dishes, both international and local; we are talking ayam panggang and hainanese pork chop, along with blossom onion and beer butt chicken.

 But if you are looking to get all hot under the collar, you will want to order the highly addictive and rather appropriately named Cocaine Wings, which is available in three spiciness levels—low, medium and high.
 Let’s just say that the medium level is already pretty potent, so definitely try high at your own risk!